 This is available to those who take Advanced credit/debit card payments.
 It exempts you from having to pay the $20 chargeback fee when a buyer rejects or reverses a card charge.
 It comes in two forms:

-- Ordinary Chargeback Protection costs you an additional $0.40 per transaction and requires you to provide proof of shipment or proof of delivery for physical goods or services in order to retain the transaction amount and avoid paying the chargeback fee.
+- Ordinary Chargeback Protection costs you an additional $0.40 per transaction and requires you to provide proof of shipment or proof of delivery for physical goods or services to retain the transaction amount and avoid paying the chargeback fee.

 PayPal Here